jonnyns/sosi_files_importer/README.md

 - ERROR

 Default logging level after installation is INFO.
 The logging level can be changed by expanding the SosiImporter specific information from the *Blender Preferences* dialog.
 Thus, it is a good idea to open the Blender System Console before doing any imports, as the console will display importing details while processing.
-Any problems occurring while importing should be indicated in the console window as the importer.
+Any problems occurring while importing should be indicated in the console window.

 ## Example .sos file